openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 Some time ago Federico Quintero has posted a [message](http://lists.opensuse.org/opensuse-gnome/2011-01/msg00016.html) on
           the opensuse-gnome mailing list regarding his work on the Zeitgeist stack.
-The rest of the dependencies for this package are provided by my work on the availability of Ubuntuâ€™s software on openSUSE.
+The rest of the dependencies for this package are provided by my work on the availability of Ubuntu’s software on openSUSE.
 From my work I took [dee](http://launchpad.net/dee) and [libappindicator](http://launchpad.net/libappindicator) and builded a test package of synapse on [home:ketheriel:ayatana](http://lists.opensuse.org/opensuse-gnome/2011-01/msg00020.html).
 This package is here until I see this dependencies hit factory on time (libzeitgeist, dee and libappindicator).
 If anyone wants to test it out, go ahead.